futoin/specs/draft/ftn3_iface_definition.md

 *Note: multiple interface inheritance is not supported at the moment*

+Unfortunately, due to Executor's interface selection logic.
+The same base iface must not be used for inheritance of more than one derived interface within the same Executor instance.
+*The primary use of inheritance feature is to create reusable **base implementation logic** with customized extensions possible through derived interface.*

+If only the interface itself, but not the implementation logic needs to be re-used then mixin/import feature is appropriate solution.

 ## 2.4.
 Interface operation requirements

 Some interfaces must be restricted to certain conditions.
 This can be defined on interface level